Why Your Brand Is Everything in a Hotel Staffing Crisis

 To attract new customers or staff you need to have a strong brand and marketing.
 Standing out amongst the crowd is more crucial than ever and will help you serve and recruit the best.

 Even so, marketing doesn’t work if your hotel or hospitality venue is promoting empty promises.
-You will be outed, as craft beer giant, BrewDog, recently experienced when 61 workers wrote an open letter to the company, exposing a “toxic culture” in their workplace, underpinned by fear.
+You will be outed, as craft beer giant, BrewDog, experienced when 61 workers wrote an open letter to the company, exposing a “toxic culture” in their workplace, underpinned by fear.

 The chief executive and founder had to do a round of media interviews apologising and promising a review of what went wrong.
 The company’s board has already parachuted in a new chairwoman to try and draw a line under the saga (and previous PR blunders).